Counting bare curves: Curves, maps, and regularity conditions

 \subsection{Bordered, noded, surfaces}

 By a (smooth) Riemann surface, we mean a pair $(S, j)$ where $S$ is a two-dimensional compact real manifold, and $j$ is a smooth almost complex structure.
-We do \emph{not} require that $S$ is connected.
+We do not require that $S$ is connected.
 When we want to allow or emphasize that $S$ may have boundary, we say that it is a \emph{bordered} Riemann surface.

-For a connected Riemann surface, the topological Euler characteristic $\chi$ is related to the genus $g$ and number of holes (boundary components) $h$ by $\chi = 2-2g-h$.
+For a connected Riemann surface, the topological Euler characteristic $\chi$ is related to the genus $g$ and number of boundary components $h$ by $\chi = 2-2g-h$.
 In the disconnected case, we have $\chi=2c-2g-h$, where $c$ denotes the number of connected components.
 We will typically use the Euler characteristic as our measure of the complexity of a surface.
-Note that more complex surfaces have smaller (more negative) Euler characteristics.
+Note that surfaces of greater complexity have smaller (more negative) Euler characteristics.

 Our {\em definition} of a nodal surface will be just the data of a smooth surface, plus the data of which points are identified to form nodes.
 More precisely, we have the following.

 \begin{definition} A noded, bordered Riemann surface is a tuple $(S, j, M_{\mathrm{in}}, M_{\mathrm{bd}}, D_{\mathrm{in}}, D_{\mathrm{hy}}, D_{\mathrm{el}})$ where $(S, j)$ is a bordered Riemann surface, $M_{\mathrm{in}}$ and $M_{\mathrm{bd}}$ are finite sets of points in the interior and boundary respectively (which may be ordered or unordered), $D_{\mathrm{in}}$ is a finite set of unordered pairs of interior points, $D_{\mathrm{hy}}$ a finite set of unordered pairs of boundary points, and $D_{\mathrm{el}}$ is a finite set of interior points.
 There are no coincidences among the points in $M_{\mathrm{in}}$, $M_{\mathrm{bd}}$, $D_{\mathrm{in}}$, $D_{\mathrm{hy}}$, and $D_{\mathrm{el}}$. \end{definition}